1. Regulatory framework

 No.

-No, however, one of the requirements for organisers of gambling games is to have their registered seat in Bulgaria, another EU member state, a member state to the EEA or the Swiss Confederation.
+However, one of the requirements for organisers of gambling games is to have their registered seat in Bulgaria, another EU member state, a member state of the EEA, or the Swiss Confederation.

 Yes.

 Organisers of trading games in the private sector can generally only be registered trading companies.
 Sole traders are only allowed to organise activities related to the production, import, distribution and servicing of gaming equipment.
-Non-for-profit legal entities in the public interest may only organise one-time raffles for charity purposes.
+Not-for-profit legal entities in the public interest can only organise one-time raffles for charity purposes.

 2.3 Can a local subsidiary be formed by foreign shareholders?